lostechies/blog/_derickbailey/2012-07-31-winjs-event-aggregators-and-observableevented-objects.md

 To trigger an event, call the &#8220;[dispatchEvent](http://msdn.microsoft.com/en-us/library/windows/apps/br211692.aspx)&#8221; method and pass the name of the event as the first parameter, with the event arguments as the second parameter.

-[gist id=3219691 file=3.js]
+{% gist 3219691 3.js %}

 To handle an event triggered by another object, call the &#8220;[addEventListener](http://msdn.microsoft.com/en-us/library/windows/apps/br211690.aspx)&#8221; method and tell it what event you want to listen to, then provide a callback function that receives the event arguments.

-[gist id=3219691 file=4.js]
+{% gist 3219691 4.js %}

 Lastly, event handlers can be removed via a call to the &#8220;[removeEventListener](http://msdn.microsoft.com/en-us/library/windows/apps/br211695.aspx)&#8221; method.

-[gist id=3219691 file=5.js]
+{% gist 3219691 5.js %}

 (You may have noticed the &#8220;useCapture&#8221; parameter in the documentation for both the addEventListener and removeEventListener methods.
 I have no idea what this does.)

 ## Managing Memory

 One last tip with event aggregators and evented objects: **You are responsible for memory management with observable / evented objects.** While this may not play out the same way that C++ forces you to allocate / deallocate memory, it&#8217;s still very true.
 If you allow a function to be triggered by an event, and that function is a method, then the object that holds a reference to the method runs the risk of becoming a memory leak.

 Fortunately the solution to this is easy: **remove your event bindings when you&#8217;re done with them**.